UbiquityDotNET/Ubiquity.NET.Utils/src/Ubiquity.NET.InteropHelpers/Readme.md

       the proper signature and the captured "this" pointer so is NOT AOT friendly) The support offered in this library, though a bit more tedious, is AOT friendly.

+>[!NOTE]
+> The .NET Standard 2.0 build of this library is reduced in functionality to what is
+> supported in that runtime.
+This include all of the source generated marshaling that is
+> available in .NET7+.
+There's no support for poly filling such a thing.